austinsonger/AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_01_PIM.md

      ![Screenshot](../Media/Module-1/2020-02-24_14-20-01.png)

-1. Log back in as Isabella.
+1. Log back in as John.

 ### Task 3: Deactivate a role